voteaire/voteaire-escrow-offchain/README.md

 ```

 This means now any smart contract can use this information to determine some kind of behaviour.
 For instance, an escrow smart contract.

+## Results Standard

+The results string which should be singed by the oracles must follow this format:

+"<question1choice1>,<question1choice2>,...|<question2choice1>,<question2choice2>,...|..."

+Meaning the voting weight for each choice should be separated by `,` while the questions should be separated by `|`.

+For example, for this [ballot](https://voteaire.io/results/b77d4209-71d1-4c85-9677-d6b98141ad11), we would have the following results:

+`"578,214693|484,214787|578,214693"`